 University of Missouri-St. Louis

 The 12,000 square foot U1 module has a maximum capacity of approximately 1.4 million items, and the 7,600 square foot U2 module provides space for approximately 945,000 additional items.
 Both are organized in five aisles, with each aisle containing two ranges.
 The approximately 30 feet tall stacks are accessed by UMLD staff on a Raymond® narrow aisle heavy lift truck.
 Our “Raymond” is equipped with a safety basket which allows people to move about at height with minimal risk.

-UMLD is managed by the University of Missouri-Columbia Director of Libraries through the Access, Collections and Technical Services (ACTS) Division Head and on-site staff.
+UMLD is managed by the Vice Provost for University Libraries through the Access, Collections and Technical Services (ACTS) Division Head and on-site staff.
 Though the storage facility is not designed for direct user access, a range of services allows browsing through Discover@MU, and the retrieval of materials for patrons to use in their homes, offices, other libraries, etc.

 |McFillen, Kevin||Supervisor, UMLDfirstname.lastname@example.org|